Skip to main content

 To see the Review answers, open this PDF file and look for section 14.12.

-This page titled 3.3.7: Finding Exact Trigonometric Values Using Sum and Difference Formulas is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.3.7: Finding Exact Trigonometric Values Using Sum and Difference Formulas is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation